Our Ongoing Response to Support Individuals Experiencing Homelessness

 Our Coordinated Response to Unsheltered Homelessness During COVID-19

-The pandemic also has affected the way local jurisdictions respond to encampments.
-With the goal of limiting the spread of COVID-19, Governor Tim Walz’s peacetime emergency and subsequent Executive Orders outline the conditions under which local jurisdictions can restict, limit or close encampments.
-Those orders allow encampments to be cleared if a local governmental entity is either providing sufficient alternate housing, shelter or encampment space that complies with public health guidance, or if an encampment has reached a size or status that is a documented threat to the health, safety or security of residents.
+The COVID-19 pandemic has had a significant impact on the numbers of people who are experiencing homelessness, and starting in 2020 the related economic impacts led to more residents sheltering in unsafe conditions in tents, under bridges, in caves.
+The pandemic also affected the way local jurisdictions respond to encampments.
+With the goal of limiting the spread of COVID-19, Governor Tim Walz’s peacetime emergency and subsequent Executive Orders in 2020 outlined the conditions under which local jurisdictions could restrict, limit or close encampments.
+Those orders allowed encampments to be cleared if a local governmental entity either provided sufficient alternate housing, shelter or encampment space that complies with public health guidance, or if an encampment reached a size or status that posed a documented threat to the health, safety or security of residents.

 Learn more about our response to support the safety and health of unsheltered residents from this presentation to the Saint Paul City Council.